2010 United States Senate election in Alaska

-On December 30, 2010, Alaska state officials certified Lisa Murkowski as the winner of the election, making her only the second U.S. Senate candidate since the passage of the Seventeenth Amendment to win election via write-in and defeat candidates with ballot access, after Strom Thurmond in 1954.
-On December 31, Miller announced at a news conference in Anchorage that he was conceding.
-Murkowski thus became the first person in 40 years to win election to the Senate with under 40% of the vote.
+On December 30, 2010, Alaska state officials certified Murkowski as the winner of the election.
+On December 31, Miller announced at a news conference in Anchorage that he was conceding the race.
+Murkowski is only the second U.S. Senate candidate since the passage of the Seventeenth Amendment in 1913 to win an election as a write-in candidate and defeat candidates listed on the ballot (the first was Strom Thurmond in 1954).
+Murkowski also became the first person since 1970 to win election to the Senate with under 40% of the vote.